Skip to contents

 When optional_strict = FALSE

 The function will issue a warning about the problematic variables, unless quiet = FALSE.
-The problematic optional variables will then be functionally discarded and the PREVENT equations still run, in accordance with the specifications detailed in the details section regarding model selection.
+The problematic optional variables will then be functionally discarded and the PREVENT equations still run, in accordance with the specifications detailed in the "Details" section regarding model selection.
 A data frame will be returned with the following characteristics:

 • All estimates will be returned as specified in the valid input parameters section, as will the model and over_years columns